 Regulations limit Amendment 80 vessels to historic catch levels by establishing sideboard amounts for several species.
-To help manage GOA sideboard fisheries, AKSC established a

-GOA fishing plan.
-The 2018 GOA fishing plan includes cooperative management measures to limit individual vessels and the cooperative to halibut PSC sideboard amounts.
+To help manage GOA sideboard fisheries, AKSC established a GOA fishing plan.
+The 2021 GOA fishing plan includes cooperative management measures to limit individual vessels and the cooperative to halibut PSC sideboard amounts.

-2018 AKSC Catch
+2021 AKSC Catch

 The following tables provide AKSC catch.
 All data is rounded to the nearest whole number for simplicity.
-AKSC catch during the 2018 fishing year were within allocation levels, and no overages occurred.
-It's important to understand that fishing behavior and catch amounts under any given year of cooperative operations may not reflect those of other years.
+It is important to understand that fishing behavior and catch amounts under any given year of cooperative operations may not reflect those of other years.